AdobeDocs/journey-optimizer.en/help/using/building-journeys/expression/collection-management-functions.md

 The expression language also introduces a set of functions to query collections.

 These functions are explained below.
-In the following examples, let’s use the event payload containing a collection:
+In the following examples, let's use the event payload containing a collection:

 ```json
                 {